tmtsoftware/esw-ts/docs/src/main/services/event-service.md

 # Event Service
-Event service provides methods to interact with the event server which implements the publish/subscribe messaging paradigm where one component publishes an event and all clients that have subscribed receive the event.
+Event Service provides methods to interact with the event server which implements the publish/subscribe messaging paradigm where one component publishes an event and all clients that have subscribed receive the event.